 Measure the Space

 Whatever you store should be consolidated and condensed while packing.
 The less space left in moving boxes, the better.
 Compare your stuff against the size of the units available to get the correct one.

 So Many Options, So Little Money

 Yes, options galore go along with renting storage space like designer-decorated units.
-They’re tempting, but consider if you really need it, especially if you only plan to occupy it for a short time.
+They’re tempting, but consider if you really need them, especially if you only plan to occupy them for a short time.

 Beware of Late Fees